 "It shall be that when they make a long blast with the ram's horn, and when you hear the sound of the trumpet, all the people shall shout with a great shout; and the wall of the city will fall down flat, and the people will go up every man straight ahead."Joshua 6:5(NASB)

-No traditional weapons were to be employed.
-Rather the entire company was to march around the walls of Jericho.. once each day for six days.
-And on the seventh day.. they were to march around seven times, with the priests blowing trumpets and the Ark of the Covenant leading this curious, unconventional procession.
+Rather than attack the enemy with some well-thought-out battle plan, the entire company was to march around the walls of Jericho following seven priests who were to carry seven ram’s horn trumpets in front of the Ark of the Covenant.
+They were to circle the city once each day - for six days.
+But on the seventh day, they were to march around the city seven times with the priests blowing the trumpets, and the Ark was to lead this curious, unconventional procession.

 We are to trust His Word, even when His 'battle plan' does not coincide with our own puny perception or limited expectation.
-We are not to lean on our own understanding, but to trust Him implicitly.
+We are not to lean on our own understanding but to trust Him implicitly.
 We are to hold fast to His promised Word and obey His voice.
 This honours the Lord in the face of our enemies.
-It acknowledges His authority, it builds up our own faith and deepens our personal relationship in our God and Saviour, Who died for us and rose again - to demonstrate His great love towards us all.
+It acknowledges His authority, it builds up our own faith, and deepens our personal relationship in our God and Saviour Who died for us and rose again - to demonstrate His great love towards us all.